xavierpuigf/virtualhome/README.md

 To do the above generation and augmentation, some valuable resource files are used to set the properties of objects, set the affordance of objects, etc.
 Check [resources/README.md](resources/README.md) for more details.

+## Modify VirtualHome
+If you would like to contribute to VirtualHome, or modify the simulator for your research needs.
+Check out the repository with the Unity Source Code. *Link coming soon*.

 ## Contributors
+The VirtualHome API and code has been developed by the following people.

 - Marko Boben
 - Xavier Puig
 - Kevin Ra
 - Andrew Liao